 Step 4: Call your credit card company

-“Consumers can use a settlement company [to negotiate], or they can do it on their own,” says Linda Jacob, a financial counselor with Consumer Credit of Des Moines.
+“Consumers can use a settlement company [to negotiate], or they can do it on their own,” Jacob says.
 “There’s no need to pay a company to settle for you.
 Save the fees and do the work yourself.”

 If you’ve decided to negotiate on your own behalf after weighing your options, it’s time to call your credit card company.
 First, ask for the department that handles debt settlements or collections.
-You may want to prepare a script beforehand so you know exactly how to frame your request.
+You may want to prepare a script beforehand, so that you know exactly how to frame your request.